kimmo1019/kimmo1019.github.io/content/authors/Qiao_Liu/_index.md

   - Principal Investigator
 ---

-I’m an Assistant Professor at the Department of Biostatistics, Yale University.
-My primary research interest lies in this multi-disciplinary area where I have been devoting to developing AI-powered computational frameworks with significance in both statistical theory and applications.
-In particular, I have been exploiting the advances in generative AI to tackle important high-dimensional statistical problems, such as density estimation, causal inference, with wide applications in computational biology, such as single cell genomics, multiomics data integration, and genomic large language models.
+I am an Assistant Professor in the Department of Biostatistics at Yale University.
+I received my Ph.D. from Tsinghua University, where I spent the last two years at Stanford University as a visiting Ph.D. student.
+I did my postdoc with Prof. Wing Hung Wong at Stanford Statistics.
+I currently lead the Liu Lab at Yale Biostatistics.

+Our research lies at the intersection of AI and statistical science, two transformative forces shaping modern data science.
+We develop AI-powered computational frameworks grounded in statistical rigor, aiming to provide insights from massive and complex biomedical datasets.

+Our recent work focuses on leveraging generative AI to address fundamental challenges in high-dimensional data analysis, including causal inference, unsupervised learning, and Bayesian computation.
+These methodological innovations are motivated by pressing problems in computational biology, where data are massive, complex, and heterogeneous.
+We work extensively with single-cell genomics, multi-omics integration, pharmacogenomics, and large-scale clinical datasets to uncover biological insights and inform precision medicine.

+Our long-term goal is to bridge modern AI and statistical science to build computational tools that are not only powerful and scalable but also trustworthy, interpretable, and reproducible.
+By combining the flexibility of AI with the rigor of statistics, we aim to drive transformative advances in biomedical research, enabling discoveries that were previously out of reach.

+Outside research, I enjoy hiking, swimming, and travelling to see the world.